Glossary for funded contract management

-- a significant issue related to governance, financial management and/or service delivery
+- significant issues related to governance, financial management and/or service delivery

 - an annual performance and risk assessment that rates ‘very high’ overall.

-The need to develop and implement a PIP indicates to DCJ that a service provider has significant issues which pose a high to very high risk to funded service delivery.
+The need to develop and implement a PIP indicates to DCJ that a service provider has significant issues which pose a very high risk to funded service delivery.